-- 3 He felt that God was in that place, He learned to prize and seek his grace, And there before him vowed-

-"That if, through all his future track,"

-"He thither came, in safety back,"

-"The Lord should be his God."

-- 4 Like him, a wanderer I have been,

-And waking, in this lonely scene,

-I feel that God is here;

-While, bright with supernatural ray,

-Shines forth that "new and living way"

-Which brings the sinner near.

-- 5 Apart from man, in this still hour, He, who might crush me by his power, A covenant deigns to make; And if, supplying all my need, He, to the end, my steps will lead, Him for my God I take.

-- 6 If health once more he deign to give, Then for his glory may I live, May all to him be given!
-If not, while angels o'er me bend, Those golden steps may I ascend, Which lead the soul to heaven!

-- "Before I was afflicted I went astray."-Ps. cxix 67.

-- 1 Light beams upon my inward eye, New thoughts awake, new things I see; Is this "the day-spring from on high," Shining on me?

-- 2 The God of love my soul has met; He gently draws me from above; And though I do not love him yet, I long to love.

-- 3 My time of suffering and distress

-Has proved his time of pardoning grace;

-Now, that he chastens but to bless,

-I clearly trace.

-- 4 Earth's vanities my soul beguiled,

-I never sought his will to know;

-But to reclaim his wandering child,

-He brought me low.

-- 5 The past appears a feverish dream Of folly, and insensate mirth, And now the things eternal seem Of boundless worth.

-- 6 My soul, once dead, begins to move, Roused by a hand divine from sleep, My heart, once cold, begins to love, My eye to weep.

-- 7 Lord, while this heavenly light is shed,

-Which while I gaze, seems still t' increase,

-Shell not my wandering stops he led

-- Shall not my wandering steps be led To paths of peace?

-- 8 Light of the world!
-Thou, thou hast shone,

-With life and healing in thy ray!

-Now clear my path, and lead me on

-To realms of day.

-- "If thou canst believe, all things are possible to him that believeth."-Mark ix.
-23.

-- 1 Father! thine everlasting grace

-Our scanty thought surpasses far;

-Thy heart is full of tenderness,

-Thy arms of love still open are

-Returning sinners to receive,

-That mercy they may taste, and live.

-- 2 O love, thou bottomless abyss!
-My sins are swallowed up in thee, Covered is my unrighteousness, Nor spot of guilt remains in me, While Jesus' blood, through earth and skies,

-- "Mercy, free boundless mercy!" cries.

-- 3 By faith, O Lord, I look to thee,

-Thou art my hope, my joy, my rest;

-To thee, when hell assails, I flee,

-I look into my Saviour's breast;

-Away, sad doubt, and anxious fear!

-Mercy is all that's written there.

-- 4 Though waves and storms go o'er my head,

-Though strength, and health, and friends be gone,

-Though joys be withered all, and dead, Though every comfort be withdrawn, On this my stedfast soul relies, Father! thy mercy never dies.

-5 Fixed on this ground will I remain, Though my heart fail, and flesh decay, This anchor shall my soul sustain

-When earth's foundations melt away;

-Mercy's full power I then shall prove,

-Loved with an everlasting love.
+3 He felt that God was in that place, He learned to prize and seek his grace, And there before him vowed-

+" That if, through all his future track,

+"He thither came in safety back," "The Lord should be his God."

+4 Like him, a wanderer I have been, And waking in this lonely scene, I feel that God is here; While, bright with supernatural ray, Shines forth that new and living way" Which brings the sinner near.

+[&]quot;And Jacob awaked out of his sleep, and said, Surely the Lord is in this place, and I knew it not."-Gen. xxviii.
+16.

+5 Apart from man, in this still hour, He, who might crush me by his powe A covenant deigns to make; And if, supplying all my need, He, to the end, my steps will lead, Him for my God I take.

+6 If health once more he deign to give, Then for his glory may I live, May all to him be given !
+If not, while angels o'er me bend, Those golden steps may I ascend, Which lead the soul to heaven !

+"Before I was afflicted I went astray."-Ps. cxix.

+1 LIGHT beams upon my inward eye, New thoughts awake, new things I Is this "the day-spring from on high Shining on me?

+2 The God of love my soul has met; He gently draws me from above; And though I do not love him yet, I long to love.

+3 My time of suffering and distress Has proved his time of pardoning g Now, that he chastens but to bless, I clearly trace.

+a be an over the ball of a

+4 Earth's vanities my soul beguiled, I never sought his will to know; But to reclaim his wandering child, He brought me low.

+5 The past appears a feverish dream Of folly and insensate mirth, And now the things eternal seem Of boundless worth.

+6 My soul once dead begins to move, Roused by a hand divine from sleep, My heart, once cold, begins to love, My eye to weep.

+7 Lord, while this heavenly light is shed,

+Which, while I gaze, seems still t' increase,

+Shall not my wandering steps be led

+To paths of peace.

+8 Light of the world !
+Thou, thou hast shone, With life and healing in thy ray !
+Now clear my path, and lead me on To realms of day.

+"Blessed are they that mourn."-Matt. v.
+4.

+1 AND is it written, "Blest are they that mourn"?

+Let me to these sweet words for comfort turn,

+Now that I need some bright celestial To cheer me in the dark and cloudy d

+- 2 I heard the words when health and joy lent, - But paused not then, to ponder what meant;

+Now fraught with a significance divine This blessedness, they tell me, may be

+3 Surely these words were spoken for my By Him whose words were such as ne'er spake;

+"A man of sorrows" he himself becar That sufferers his sympathy may clain

+4 I mourn for suffering, but a voice with Bids me less mourn for suffering tha sin;

+'Tis to the broken and the contrite he That pitying Saviour comfort will im

+5 Saviour of men ! to thee I yield my s Renew my will, my every thought con Let me in this thy tender mercy trace Among thy mourners to have found a